How You Can Be An Advocate

 - Contact your state and federal representatives to abolish canned hunting.

-- Support legislation to get elephants off chains.
+- Support legislation to ban elephant bullhooks and to get elephants off chains.

 Never think that one person doesn’t have the power to change the world.
 In fact, it is the only thing that ever has. - Margaret Mead